pulsarventures/aimusings/_posts/2025-04-13-vibe-design.md

 categories: musings update
 ---

+When building product ideas, my workflow moves from sketches to mind maps, then to “vibe writing” specs with ChatGPT and “vibe coding” with Claude and Cursor.
+I realized I’m missing a “vibe design” step — a way to quickly sketch and refine UX/UI ideas before diving into code.
+I’m looking for a tool, like a Copilot for design, that helps create early prototypes without breaking my creative flow.

 When I’m building out a product idea, my workflow usually looks like this:

 1. I start with pen and paper – sketching out ideas helps me think.